PyWorkflowApp/visual-programming/README.md

 local machine.
 For help installing Docker, [reference the documentation for your specific system](https://docs.docker.com/get-docker/).

+To run the application with `docker-compose`, run `docker-compose up` from the root directory (or `docker-compose up --build` to rebuild the images first).

+Use `docker-compose down` to shut down the application gracefully.

-The Docker container for PyWorkflow is built from 2 images: the `front-end` and the `back-end`.
+The application comprises running containers of two images: the `front-end` and the `back-end`.
 The `docker-compose.yml` defines how to combine and run the two.

 In order to build each image individually, from the root of the application: